farshidmh/openstack-labs/install/kolla-ansible-aio.md

 - **Second interface**: This interface will be used for external network, It must not have an IP address.
 We are going to call it `INTERFACE_NAME_NO_IP`.

+**NOTE:** In production environments, you should use two different networks for OpenStack services and external.

 You could use the following command to get the name of the interfaces:

 ```bash